Getting covered 101: How to get health insurance during open enrollment

 You can get check-ups for $0.
 Preventive care tests and screenings are 100% covered without copays or deductibles.
 That means services provided in an annual physical exam like high blood pressure tests and immunization vaccines, as well as sexually transmitted infection (STI) screenings, flu shots, and more can be a regular part of your self-care regimen without worrying about the cost.
 Practicing good preventive care can help you prepare for the future and catch any unexpected changes in your health early.

 Get coverage for your pre-existing condition(s).
 Before the ACA and its provisions against discrimination, insurers could raise costs on or even prevent certain people from getting coverage—like women, people with disabilities, and many other vulnerable populations.
 For example, before the ACA, lesbian, gay, and bisexual people were outright refused care for their sexual orientation.
 People were also denied care or charged more because of “pre-existing conditions,” or chronic illnesses (like asthma or diabetes) that existed before they tried to enroll.
 Today, you can’t be turned away or forced to pay higher rates based on gender, sexuality, or chronic medical conditions.

 Get women’s health care (including birth control) with no copays.
 Birth control is considered preventive care, so once you’re covered you can get it with zero copay!
 You can also keep tabs on your health by having a well-woman visit and mammogram free of charge.
 Bonus: If you decide you’re ready for a baby, you can also receive breastfeeding support and counseling with no out-of-pocket costs.

 I’m sold!
 How do I sign up?

-If you’ve heard enough and are ready to sign up, go to HealthCare.gov to enroll.
-And remember, if you don’t make the January 31 deadline, you may get stuck with a fine and no coverage.
+If you’ve heard enough and are ready to sign up, go to HealthCare.gov.
 To enroll you’ll need:

 - Proof of the number of members in your household (proof of addresses, birth dates, and social security numbers should do the trick)